atsbomb/bombLocator/README.md

 # bombLocator

-Create a locator that plots out the current position/rotation or the animation thereof, later to be used to as a driver of the original object for space switching.
+Create a locator that plots out the current position/rotation or the animation thereof, later to be used to primarily as a driver of the original object for space switching.

 # Installation